wsargent/toodledo/README.txt

   ^[Write Toodledo Ruby API]
   !top
   #[2011-03-18]
+  %[foo bar]

+You can only provide one folder, context, goal, priority, or date, but you can provide multiple tags, using the syntax shown above (i.e. foo and bar are two separate tags).

 Let's use the command line client to list only the tasks you have in the office: